microsoft/rushjs.io-website/pages/advanced/phantom_deps.md

   library later in some very different **node_modules** arrangement that has newer (or older) version constraints that what we regularly test.

-- **Missing dependencies:**  The **glob** is coming from our `devDependencies`, which means it only gets installed for developers working on the **my-library** project.
+- **Missing dependencies:**  The **glob** package is coming from our `devDependencies`, which means it only gets installed for developers who work on the **my-library** project.
-  For other consumers, `require("glob")` should fail with an error because **glob** won't get installed at all for them.
+  For other consumers, `require("glob")` should fail immediately with an error because **glob** won't get installed at all for them.
 We should hear about it as soon as we publish the **my-library** package, right?
 Not exactly.
-In practice it's likely that most consumers will also depend on some version of **rimraf** themselves, so it may appear to work.
-  Only a small percentage of our consumers will encounter the error, making it seem like they have a weird issue that's difficult to repro.
+In practice it's likely that most consumers will also have **glob** for some reason (e.g. using **rimraf** themselves), so it may appear to work.
+Only a small percentage of our consumers will encounter the failed import error, making it seem like they're reporting a weird issue that's difficult to repro.

-**How Rush helps:** Rush's symlinking strategy ensures that each project's **node_modules** contains only its immediate declared dependencies.
-This catches undeclared dependencies immediately at build time.
-If you're using the PNPM package manager, the same protections are applied to all indirect dependencies (with the ability to workaround any "bad" packages by using **pnpmfile.js**).
+**How Rush helps:** Rush's symlinking strategy ensures that each project's **node_modules** contains only its declared direct dependencies.
+This catches phantom dependencies immediately at build time.
+If you're using the PNPM package manager, the same protections are also applied to all indirect dependencies (with the ability to workaround any "bad" packages by using **pnpmfile.js**).